 - You'll want to make sure that the MAPI/EWS add-on is activated on the server.

 - You'll want to make sure autodiscover is enabled for MAPI/EWS on the domain.
+This includes making sure that all DNS entries for autodiscover are set up and working.

 - You'll want to make sure MAPI/EWS is enabled for the account you're going to connect.